-- The Strategic Governance Board (SGB) which is ultimately responsible for approving the Capital Strategy for investment and the Capital Programme for approving changes to the programme within financial regulations and for the approval of business case submissions. - The Ethics, Transparency and Audit Panel (ETAP) which is responsible for scrutiny of the MTFS documents and the Capital budget monitoring reports and can make recommendations to the Strategic Governance Board (SGB). - The Capital Review Group has been established for a number of years and provides detailed scrutiny for all capital spend proposals and monitors delivery of the current year's programme and develops a rolling three year programme.
+- The Strategic Governance Board (SGB) which is ultimately responsible for approving the Capital Strategy for investment and the Capital Programme for approving changes to the programme within financial regulations and for the approval of business case submissions. - The Ethics, Transparency and Audit Panel (ETAP) which is responsible for scrutiny of the MTFS documents and the capital budget monitoring reports and can make recommendations to the Strategic Governance Board (SGB). - The Capital Review Group has been established for a number of years and provides detailed scrutiny for all capital spend proposals and monitors delivery of the current year's programme and develops a rolling three year programme.
 The group consists of key stakeholders from within the Service and holds responsibility for the delivery of the Service's capital programme and has clear Terms of Reference in place.
-Actions from this group are reviewed by the Service Delivery Board. - 3.2 For new major projects and programmes an outline business case will be submitted through the governance arrangements that needs to include the capital investment requirements, repayment mechanisms, revenue impacts of capital spend and also lifetime costing if applicable. - 3.3 For smaller areas of capital spend (based upon a rolling programme of requirements) the proposals may be submitted though the Capital Review Group and approved by the Staffordshire Commissioner Fire and Rescue Authority through the Strategic Governance Board.
+Actions from this group are reviewed by the Service Delivery Board. - A new capital framework has been introduced by the Authority on 1 October 2023, supported by the Commissioner and Chief Fire Officer.
+The framework complements the Corporate Governance Framework and gives an overview of the capital authorisation process. - 3.2 For new major projects and programmes an outline business case will be submitted through the governance arrangements that needs to include the capital investment requirements, repayment mechanisms, revenue impacts of capital spend and also lifetime costing if applicable in line with the requirements of the updated capital framework. - 3.3 For smaller areas of capital spend (based upon a rolling programme of requirements) the proposals may be submitted though the Capital Review Group and approved by the Staffordshire Commissioner Fire and Rescue Authority through the Strategic Governance Board.
 This is recognising that the programme consists of smaller spend areas that do not require the production of a full outline business case. - 3.4 The monthly Finance Report is produced and available to all staff within the Authority, in addition quarterly financial progress and monitoring reports are submitted to the Strategic Governance Board with bi-months reports reviewed by the Finance Panel which is a sub group of the Ethics, Transparency and Audit Panel (ETAP).